Git for Collaboration

 • origin = your GitHub fork (set up when you cloned)

-• alice-temperature = the branch name on GitHub
+• catherine-temperature = the branch name on GitHub

 • -u = “remember this connection” (next time, just git push)